andyjost/Sprite/docs/source/CommandLineInterface/StartingPython.rst

     sprite-invoke $SHELL

-The wrapper script mentioned above uses :ref:`sprite-invoke` to start Python.
+The wrapper script mentioned above uses ``sprite-invoke`` to start Python.
 This method ensures the correct Python is used.
 Sprite is only compatible with the Python specified during configuration and using another results in undefined behavior.